menu

 Stony Point is a very small town located in the state of North Carolina.
 With a population of 1,146 people and two associated neighborhoods, Stony Point is the 389th largest community in North Carolina.

-Stony Point is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Stony Point is a great place for families with children to consider.
+First of all, many other families with children live here, making Stony Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Stony Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Stony Point’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Stony Point has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Stony Point has few renters and college students.
 But the biggest reason it is quieter in Stony Point than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Stony Point may be for you.